 Why visit?
 Travel here for outstanding, untouched landscapes, miles and miles of dramatic sea cliffs, red sand beaches, and wildlife encounters.

-Don’t miss: A visit to the tallest waterfall in the region, Dynjandi, the main town Ísafjörður, and to the Arctic Fox Center to learn about Arctic foxes.
-You could also drive part (or all!) of the Westfjords Way, a touring route that’ll take you to some of the best spots on the peninsula.
+Don’t miss: A visit to the tallest waterfall in the region, Dynjandi, the main town, Ísafjörður, and to the Arctic Fox Center.
+You could also drive part (or all!) of the Westfjords Way.
+It’s a touring route that’ll take you to some of the best spots on the peninsula.

 - Blog: Read this ultimate guide to the Westfjords to find out what else to see.